Healthdirect Free Australian health advice you can count on.

 Vascular dementia

-Vascular dementia develops due to problems with the blood’s circulation to the brain.
-Find out about the types, symptoms, diagnosis and treatment.
+Vascular dementia is caused by problems with the blood supply to the brain.
+Find out about the symptoms, diagnosis and treatment of vascular dementia.

-Lewy body disease causes abnormal protein clumps in the brain that affect memory, thinking, movement and behaviour, and cause a progressive dementia.
+Lewy body dementias are caused by abnormal protein clumps in the brain that affect memory, thinking, movement and behaviour.
+Read about the symptoms.

 Frontotemporal dementia

-Frontotemporal dementia (FTD) affects the parts of the brain controlling personality, behaviour and language.
-Learn about how to manage FTD symptoms.
+Frontotemporal dementia (FTD) affects the parts of the brain involved in behaviour and language.
+Learn about FTD symptoms and treatments.

 Aboriginal and Torres Strait Islander people and dementia